webis-de/acl20-crawling-mailing-lists/README.md

     ./run.sh explorer [flask-options]

 ## Other Tools in `src`
+All command line tools in `src` can be started as follows:

+    ./run.sh FILENAME

+For individual usage instructions, run

+    ./run.sh FILENAME --help

+The following tools are available:

 - `'index/`
     - `mail_sampler.py`: Sample emails from Elasticsearch index
     - `message_index_annotator.py`: Segment and annotate message in an existing Elasticsearch index